neilduncan/neilduncan.github.io/_posts/2016-09-17-green-padlock-for-local-development.md

 Usually, this is because either developers don't use SSL at all when building (*really bad*), or are using self signed certificates and are used to having to ignore certificate errors (*not quite as bad, but still bad*).

 The way I mitigate this is - when I'm building a site that requires SSL on the server, I _run totally valid SSL certificates on my local machine_.
-I usually work for [digital agencies](http://www.aqueduct.co.uk), so I usually run LOTS of different sites on my developer PC.
+I usually work for [digital agencies](http://www.aqueduct.co.uk), so I run LOTS of different sites on my developer PC.

 What I really want is a self signed wildcard certificate that validates correctly and gives me nice green padlocks in my browser.
-Here's how to do this.
+Here's how to do it.

 Install a fake trusted root authority
 -------------------------------------